helidon-io/helidon/docs/se/config/introduction.md

 This makes it easier to override values in testing and production, as you can just override the `host` key and leave the URIs same.

-See [Filter, Overrides, and Token Substitution](advanced-configuration.md#filters-overrides-and-token-substitution) section for further information on some more involved aspects.
+See [Filter, Overrides, and Token Substitution][filter-overrides-and-token-substitution] section for further information on some more involved aspects.

 ### Typed config values